College of Communication and Information

 For more information, please visit https://ischool.cci.fsu.edu/academics/graduate/ or consult the "School of Information" listing in this Graduate Bulletin.

 The College of Communication and Information has developed a combined bachelor's/ master's pathway (BS/MS, BA/MA) combining a bachelor's degree in Communication and Digital Media or Professional Communication and a master's degree in the Integrated Marketing Communication; Media and Communication Studies; or Public Interest Media and Communication programs.
 This pathway provides eligible undergraduate students the opportunity to take up to twelve semester hours of graduate coursework.
 These twelve semester hours may count toward both the bachelor's and master's degrees.
 Check the website for more details: https://cci.fsu.edu/.

 The College of Communication and Information has also developed a combined bachelor's/master's pathway (BS/MS) combining a bachelor's degree in Information Technology with a master's degree in Information Technology.
-This pathway offers eligible undergraduate students the opportunity to take up to twelve semester hours of graduate coursework, which may be counted toward both the BS and MS degrees.
+This pathway offers eligible undergraduate students the opportunity to take up to twelve semester hours of graduate coursework that may be counted toward both the BS and MS degrees.
 Check the website for more details: https://cci.fsu.edu/.

-The College of Communication and Information offers opportunities for graduate students to enrich their learning experiences through participation in a variety of research centers, service, classroom facilities, and student professional organizations These include the following centers and institutes:
+The College of Communication and Information offers opportunities for graduate students to enrich their learning experiences through participation in a variety of research centers, service, classroom facilities, and student professional organizations These include the following: